cenotelie/hime/sdk-rust/README.md

 hime_sdk = "4.0.0"
 ```

-Generated lexer and parser codes will import this crate and provide a simple API to parse input text.
+Generated lexer and parser codes will required the [associated runtime](https://crates.io/crates/hime_redist),
+and provide a simple API to parse input text.

 ## How can I contribute? ##